DM8tyProgrammer/mighty-articles/parsing.md

 ![](https://miro.medium.com/max/1400/1*AmS9rVgJeizwqtC0_XHGlw.png)

 ### Implementation Note

-For Date parsing, I would be using *Regular Expression*¹ (_regex_ for short).
-Regex can be matched against a string.
-It also helps in extracting part of the source text _if it is matched._
+__Regular Expression¹__ (_regex_ for short) would be my choice to parse Dates.
+Regex helps in matching and extracting parts of strings (_if matched_).
+It's an example of "Proxy Parsing," which involves delegating parsing to another abstract system.

-_Note: This is going to be a small-scale illustration of parsing with "Regex."
-This might be a fair approach for one-two lines input text but not in every case.
-You may have to write a parser by hand (most complex) or use Parser Generator tools (moderately complex)._
+_Note: This will be a small-scale illustration of parsing with "Regex."
+It might be a fair approach for one to two lines of input text.
+You may have to write a parser by hand (which is the most difficult) or use Parser Generator tools (moderately complex) for considerable input._
 ### Code

 The parsing and extracting date element is as: